Skip to content →

 Like most people, my life has taken many twists and turns.
-I started out as a professional musician, and I’ve continued to play music professionally up to the present day, though not for my living any longer.
-I mostly play with singer-songwriters these days, despite starting out in latin dance and jazz.
+I started out as a professional musician, and I’ve continued to play music professionally ever since, though not for my living any longer.
 You can hear some of the odder musical stuff I sometimes get up to on my Bandcamp page.

 During one of my breaks from radio I decided to try podcasting, which was then in its infancy.
 I founded the podcast The Jazz Session in 2007.
 It was the first jazz interview podcast, and it continues to this day.
 I’ve run several other shows over the years, including First Laughs (about my stand-up “career”), The Jason Crane Show, and a limited-run series called 3 Minutes of Buddhism.
 My general interview show A Brief Chat has been running since 2019.